bjornarprytz/hex-deck/readme.md

 - UI
   - Camera movement

-- Extend the Create class to include all instantiated scenes
+- Extend the Create-class to include all instantiated scenes

 ## Base Rules